 For example, on the night of June 15, 2015, about six weeks after the divorce went through, Shaun, the son of a wealthy Houston businessman, had shoved Anne-Christine to the ground, pointed a loaded gun at her, struck her in the head with the gun, strangled her, and slammed her into a wall so hard her skull made a dent in it, according to an account she wrote shortly afterwards and an application she filed on June 30 for a protective order.

 “I am fearful that Shaun Philip Hardy will continue to hurt me or even kill me in the future,” Anne-Christine wrote in the protective order application.

 Though the police investigated the incident, they didn’t end up arresting Shaun, and soon, he and Anne-Christine were living together again.
 During the divorce, he had intimidated her into relinquishing custody of their son, Roland, her friends and family say.
 If she wanted to see and protect Roland, she had to keep up her relationship with Shaun, she believed.

-Again and again, Stephanie urged her daughter to flee.
+Again and again, Stephanie, a public relations consultant in Houston, urged her daughter to flee.
 “This is crazy!” she’d say.
 “Do you not realize how crazy this is?”

 But Anne-Christine was “firmly in the grips of the domestic violence mentality,” Stephanie thinks.